-I obtained my BA in English and Creative Writing from Concordia University in my hometown of Montreal.
+I completed my BA in English and Creative Writing at Concordia University in my hometown of Montreal.
 During my studies I contributed fiction to the Concordia and McGill student anthologies The Void and The Veg, reported on local art exhibitions and events for the independent student newspaper The Link, and inexpertly reviewed albums and concerts for several now-defunct music blogs.

 I relocated to London in 2018, where I live with my husband and many plants.
 When I’m not reading, writing, or editing, you’ll find me browsing bookstores, looking for London’s best vegan comfort food, or, possibly, taking a nap.